Saroj Khan, choreographer of over 2,000 Bollywood songs, dies at 71 | Malay Mail

-NEW DELHI, July 4 — Bollywood’s first female choreographer Saroj Khan, whose sizzling dance routines breathed life into hundreds of films, died yesterday, triggering further heartbreak in an industry already reeling from a string of recent deaths.
+MUMBAI, July 6 — Bollywood's first female choreographer Saroj Khan, whose sizzling dance routines breathed life into hundreds of films, died Friday, triggering further heartbreak in an industry already reeling from a string of recent deaths.

-A spokeswoman for Guru Nanak hospital told AFP that Khan, 71, was admitted to the facility on Thursday evening after complaining of respiratory problems.
+A spokeswoman for Guru Nanak hospital in Mumbai told AFP that Khan, 71, was admitted to the facility on Thursday evening after complaining of respiratory problems.

 Born Nirmala Nagpal, she joined the industry as a child actor aged just three but soon took to dancing instead, starting out as a backup dancer before becoming an assistant choreographer at 13.